-A final tip: If you state your self-talk messages aloud, then they will be even stronger because your message will involve two physical components, speech and hearing.
-Your messages will have the power and support of not only your mental network, but also your physical network.
+A final tip: If you state your self-talk messages aloud, then they will be even stronger because your message will involve two physical components, speech, and hearing.
+Your messages will have the power and support of not only your mental network but also your physical network.
 If we take a step toward what we want to do then that has the maximum impact.

-Before we look into how to be self disciplined lets first look at what is Self-discipline: A skill that can be learned.
+Before we look into how to be self disciplined let’s first look at what is Self-discipline: A skill that can be learned.
 Becoming aware of your subconscious resistances to action, then overcoming those resistances.

 The process of coordinating your conscious and subconscious psychological elements.
 Sometimes our emotions pull us in one direction while our intellect pulls us in another.
 Sometimes our desires try to lead us down a certain path but our fears won’t allow us to follow.

-Self-discipline, then, is the skill to direct and regulate all the various parts of our personality so that rather than being immobilized by inner conflict, all of our psychological elements are pulling together in the same direction—toward your consciously chosen goals.
+Self-discipline, then, is the skill to direct and regulate all the various parts of our personality so that rather than being immobilized by inner conflict, all of our psychological elements are pulling together in the same direction—toward our consciously chosen goals.

-If you would want to build great attitude which will make you understand how to be self disciplined then i have one book to recommend and that is by one famous book writer John Maxwell and the book name is “winning with people” you can buy that book at Winning with people .
+If you would want to build a great attitude which will make you understand how to be self disciplined then I have one book to recommend and that is by one famous book writer John Maxwell and the book name is “winning with people” you can buy that book at Winning with people .